koloseki/fakestagram/README.md

 ## Usage
 Check out the online demo of Fakestagram [here](https://fakestagram.fly.dev).

+(Note it may not contain the newest features)

 1. Register for a new account or log in if you already have one.
 2. Explore and enjoy the core features of Fakestagram.